lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/ExplorationTree_doc.rst

         Sorts the `candidate morphs` according to their distances from the `target molecule`.

-        ..  warning:: When generated the distance to current target is noted for each morph.
+        ..  warning:: When morphs are generated the distance to the current target is saved for each morph.
-                This distance *is not* updated if the target of the tree changes in the future.
+                This distance *is not* updated if the target of the tree changes afterwards.

     .. automethod:: filterMorphs